 Please contact COPA in order to set up a patient account and access it online.

 ONLINE PORTAL ACCESS FOR PATIENTS 14 YEARS AND OLDER

 At the age of 15, by Oregon State law (ORS 109.640), adolescents become active participants in all their own medical decisions, and there are some situations in which this extend to 14 year-olds.

 Because of this law, access to the patient portal is automatically disabled as soon as the patient turns 14.
 The portal may be reactivated with the access and “ownership” of the portal transferred to the patient by calling COPA.

-Confidentiality is an agreement between the patient and provider to ensure personal information is only shared with those whom the patient agrees to share information with.
+Confidentiality is an agreement between the patient and provider and the COPA patient must expressly agree with whom their personal information is shared.
 For the most part, providers are not allowed to share private health information with anyone, unless a signed a release of information is on file stating otherwise.

 There are also national laws, such as HIPAA and FERPA, that help to protect patient confidentiality.
 However, there are a few exceptions when health information can or must be shared, called mandatory reporting.

 Following these laws and regulations, COPA requires patients 15 years and older to sign an authorization form in order for anyone else to access their medical records.

 If you have questions about this policy, or your adolescent child’s privacy under the law, please feel free to contact COPA.

 AUTHORIZATION FOR A CHILD’S MEDICAL TREATMENT | ‘CONSENT BY PROXY ‘